Dairy-Free, Full of Flavor, With Lots of Tender Beef!

 - Fresh thyme and a dried bay leaf: You’ll love the earthy, lemony flavor that fresh thyme adds, while a bay leaf adds an almost bitter flavor (don’t worry, it’s subtle) to balance out the flavors in the beef barley soup.

-- Pearled barley: Rich in fiber, vitamins, and minerals, barley is a whole grain with a chewy texture and a slightly nutty taste.
+- Pearled barley: A whole grain with a chewy texture and a slightly nutty taste.
+Note that barley is not gluten-free.

 - Lemon: To brighten up the flavors!